Relationship issues and Couples Therapy

 At Mood Disorders Clinic, we understand that issues occurring in the relationship can be a major factor in the development of other issues, including anxiety, depression, anger, frustration, grief, fear, etc. This is why we see great value in couples therapy.

 We believe that when a relationship is good, it can have a positive impact on other areas of life.
-Dr Ea Stewart and Dr Vanessa Bruce are both passionate about couples therapy and utilise a range of approaches to help people improve their relationships.
-MDC is also LGBTQIA+ friendly – both Ea and Vanessa welcome this population and enjoy working with anyone who struggles in any type of relationship.
+Several of our clinical psychologists are passionate about providing couples therapy, including Dr Ea Stewart, Dr Vanessa Bruce and Tracy McLean.
+They all utilise a range of approaches to help people improve clients’ relationships.
+MDC is also LGBTQIA+ friendly – Ea, Vanessa and Tracy welcome this population and enjoy working with anyone who struggles in any type of relationship.

 What classifies as a relationship issue that could benefit from couples therapy?

 There are many ways in which a relationship can experience problems.
 These can range from minor issues that require a bit of tweaking, or moderate issues requiring some in depth work, to major issues where one or more people may feel threatened in the relationship.
 No matter how big or small the issues appear, letting them continue and escalate is often the start of the downhill spiral for most relationships.
 Therefore, seeking couples therapy as early as you notice issues (however minor) is often beneficial, as having someone at that stage who can see objectively without bias what issues each person is bringing to the table, may be exactly the thing that can lead to positive change.

 - Communication issues

 - Sexual issues (high sex drive vs. low sex drive)

 - Blended family issues (e.g. two existing families coming together)